 Teaching is a challenging but incredibly rewarding career.

 The impact you can have on our future generation is second to none.

-QTAC CODE UQ CODE MINIMUM SELECTION THRESHOLD 2023 LOWEST AT AR TO I OFFER 2023 DURATION START SEMESTER CAMPUS HONOURS ADMISSION REQUIREMENTS ATAR / IBAS ADJUSTED UNADJUSTED 742401 2306 75.00 / 26.50 75.45 72.25 4 years full-time 1 St Lucia Additional year of study Qld Year 12 (or equivalent) General English subject (Units 3 & 4, C); General Mathematics, Mathematical Methods or Specialist Mathematics (Units 3 & 4, C); and one of Biology, Chemistry, Physics, Agricultural Science, Marine Science, Earth and Environmental Science, or Psychology (Units 3 & 4,C).
-Students must also meet non-academic eligibility requirements (NARTE).
+QTAC CODE UQ CODE MINIMUM SELECTION THRESHOLD 2024 LOWEST ATA AR TO RECEIVE 024 &gt; DURATION START SEMESTER CAMPUS HONOURS ADMISSION REQUIREMENTS ATAR / IBAS ADJUSTED UNADJUSTED 742401 2306 75.00 / 26.50 75.10 75.10 4 years full-time 1 St Lucia year of study Qld Year 12 (or equivalent) General English subject (Units 3 & 4, C); General Mathematics, Mathematical Methods or Specialist Mathematics (Units 3 & 4, C); and one of Biology, Chemistry, Physics, Agricultural Science, Marine Science, Earth and Environmental Science, or Psychology (Units 3 & 4,C).
+Students must also meet non-academic eligibility requirements (NARTE)

-- Minimum (adjusted) selection threshold 2023 is the minimum score that was considered for an offer of a place to all applicants. - Lowest ATAR to receive an offer refers to all recent secondary students who were offered a place for Semester 1, 2023.
+- < Minimum (adjusted) selection threshold 2024 is the minimum score that was considered for an offer of a place to all applicants. - > Lowest ATAR to receive an offer refers to all recent secondary students who were offered a place for Semester 1, 2024.
 The Lowest ATAR (Adjusted) refers to the ATAR plus any adjustment factors.
 The Lowest ATAR (Unadjusted) refers to the lowest ATAR excluding any adjustment factors.